Banting Postdoctoral Fellow at the university of Toronto

 The magellanic system

 The Magellanic Stream and its Leading Arm are the largest and most massive gaseous structures in the Galactic halo.
 As such, they provide useful constraints for dynamical models of the Magellanic Clouds and an opportunity to study gas inflows around the Milky Way in detail.
-Using H𝜶 data from WHAM and HST/COS spectra, I determined the distance and chemical abundance of the Leading Arm.
+Using H𝜶 data from WHAM and HST/COS spectra, we determined the distance and chemical abundance of the Leading Arm.

 Thanks for visiting my website and taking an interest in my work.